snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/map-non-aad.md

 You can select a non-Azure AD user property from the dropdown and provide a regular expression to be applied on those user property values.

-Below are some examples of regular expressions and their outputs applied to a sample string:
+Following are some examples of regular expressions and their outputs applied to a sample string:

 | Sample String                  | Regular expression                 | Output of regular expression on sample string           |
 | :------------------- | :------------------- |:---------------|